Dhanika13/Neural_Network_from_scratch/README.md

 </p>

 Loss value for train data is 0.019 and for test data is 0.021.
 The difference is not so large and the predicted function not overfitting the train data, instead give a similar plot for true sine function.

 ---

+## Conclusions <a name="conclusions"/>

+From this project, simple codes of Neural Network from scratch can be used to predict target values for classification and regression cases.
+Main idea for Neural Networks is the back-propagation step which is used to compute the parameter of the model.
+Main problem for this algorithm is easy to overfitting the train data.
+Thus, we need some hyperparameters and optimization algorithms to increase its efficiency.
+In this project, some attempts to overcome this problem are using regularization, decaying learning rate, and add momentum optimization.
+From some examples before, we can learn that hyperparameter tuning is very important to avoid overfitting and increase its efficiency.

+For future works, more optimization algorithms can be added like Adam optimizer or RMSprop.
+The codes can be developed furthermore for complex cases like Physics-Informed Neural Network with automatic differentiation algorithm to compute gradients of loss from differential equations.

+---